rackerlabs/rackspace-how-to/swap-space-on-cloud-servers.md

 If cloud servers that are running on the same physical host run more processes than their allotted random access memory (RAM), they begin to use swap heavily.
-When this occurs, a large portion of the available disk IOPS pool is consumed, creating the _noisy neighbor effect_, in which other virtual machines can monopolize the disk and affect your performance.
+When this occurs, a large portion of the available disk IOPS pool is consumed, creating the _noisy neighbor effect_ in which other virtual machines can monopolize the disk and affect your performance.

 To provide the best service and consistent performance and to align